MohammadAqel/Read-Notes201/class03.md

 ### USING do WHILE LOOPS

-*The key difference between a whi 1 e loop and a do whi 1 e loop is that the statements in the code block come before the condition.
+*The key difference between a while loop and a do while loop is that the statements in the code block come before the condition.
 This means that those statements are run once whether or not the condition is met.*